-Biologics have brought hope for many with PsA.
-Not only do biologics help to manage, but they also decrease the destructive nature of the underlying inflammation.
+Biologics bring hope for many with PsA.
+Not only do biologics help to manage PsA symptoms, they also decrease the destructive nature of the underlying inflammation.

 Still, it’s important to remember that biologics are just one part of your long-term PsA management plan.
 Talk to your doctor about lifestyle changes and other medications that can help.